UConn vs. Villanova Predictions & Picks - Women's Big East Tournament Championship

 UConn vs. Villanova Women's Basketball Predictions & Picks - Big East Tournament Championship

-Monday's contest at Mohegan Sun Arena has the UConn Huskies (28-5) taking on the Villanova Wildcats (28-5) at 7:00 PM (on March 6).
-Our computer prediction projects a 69-63 victory for UConn, who is a slight favorite based on our model.
+Monday's contest features the UConn Huskies (28-5) and the Villanova Wildcats (28-5) clashing at Mohegan Sun Arena (on March 6) at 7:00 PM.
+This matchup, according to our computer prediction, will result in a 69-63 victory for UConn.

-The Huskies came out on top in their last game 81-52 against Marquette on Sunday.
+The Huskies are coming off of an 81-52 victory against Marquette in their most recent game on Sunday.

 UConn vs. Villanova Game Info